Clifton Geathers

-Clifton Geathers (born December 11, 1987) is a former American football defensive end in the National Football League for the Miami Dolphins, Seattle Seahawks, Dallas Cowboys, Indianapolis Colts, Philadelphia Eagles, Washington Redskins and Pittsburgh Steelers.
-He was drafted by the Cleveland Browns in the sixth round of the 2010 NFL Draft.
+Clifton Geathers (born December 11, 1987) is an American former professional football defensive end in the National Football League (NFL) for the Miami Dolphins, Dallas Cowboys, Indianapolis Colts, Philadelphia Eagles, and Washington Redskins.
+He was selected by the Cleveland Browns in the sixth round of the 2010 NFL draft.
 He played college football at the University of South Carolina.

-Early years
+Early life

-Geathers attended Carvers Bay High School.
+Geathers attended Carvers Bay High School in Hemingway, South Carolina.
 He enrolled at Hargrave Military Academy as a senior.

-Although he originally intended to join the University of Georgia, he decomitted and accepted instead a football scholarship from the University of South Carolina.
+Although he originally intended to join the University of Georgia, he decommitted and accepted instead a football scholarship from the University of South Carolina.
 As a freshman, he was a backup defensive tackle, tallying 2 tackles in one game against South Carolina State University.
 He did not play in the season finale against Clemson University.